andotalao24/andotalao24.github.io/_pages/about.md

 I am especially interested in label-efficient learning / weakly-supervised learning and improving the robustness and interpretability of neural networks.
 I am particularly enthusiastic about applying the implication to biology and medicine where labeled data are scarce and trustworthiness is valued.
 Correspondingly, I have worked on various tasks with diverse kinds of data involving texts, images and videos.
 Currently, I focus on efficient methods for NLP in a low-resource scenario and am actively exploring large language models.
 I am also broadly interested in explainability,  multimodality and neural science.

 Apart from research, I am also interested in entreprenuership which helps me consider my future research area.
-I took a minor in entreprenuership at HKUST and one of my favourite courses at HKUST is IT entreprenuership taught by [Prof. Gary Chan](https://www.cse.ust.hk/~gchan/).
+I took a minor in entreprenuership at HKUST.
 My internship at the CTO lab of [IDEA](https://www.idea.edu.cn/en) was also about collaborating with a unicorn startup.

 In my spare time, I love photography and architecture.
 Check my instagram ([*zzzh_nick*](https://instagram.com/zzzh_nick?igshid=YmMyMTA2M2Y=)).
 I learnt sketching and painting for over five years in the past.